Icy: This previously long AN is brought to you by an unsurprising source.

 Wingpaw: No it's not.

-Icy: Woah, this AN is getting really long!
-Well, I have to admit, it's kind of difficult to keep Crookedstar's Promise away from this story.
+Icy: Okay, complete subject change time.
+I have to admit, it's kind of difficult to keep Crookedstar's Promise away from this story.
 ABBD was started when SkyClan's Destiny hadn't even been around yet.
 I finally got Yellowfang's Secret (the first time, ever, that I haven't gotten a Warriors book the day it came out) and I'm going to read it sometime this week.
 It's going to be difficult to keep whatever happens in YS out of this story, too.
 This story is already complicated.
 I don't even have any Gatherings in the outline...
 The last thing I need is Mapleshade or Brokenstar trying to make their way into this story...
 I mean, I've already added something in that wasn't originally in the outline...
 Anyone want to guess who the father of Leopardfoot's kits is?
 I honestly didn't figure it out until half an hour ago because I originally never said, but I figured it added a plot twist...